 HVAC Controls II-Commercial

-Basic control theory and control terms, hydronic heat control, electrical control systems, including economizer control reset, and proportional control.
-Also covered are introductory pneumatic control and electronic and direct digital control of single zone systems.
+Basic control theory and control terms, hydronic heat control, electrical control systems including economizer control reset, and proportional control.
+The course also covers introductory pneumatic control and electronic and direct digital control of single zone systems.
 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): ELT252.

 Power Generation System Controls

 Intensive instruction in troubleshooting, schematic diagram reading, servicing and repair of power generation system controls.
-Course work focuses on generator operation, paralleling and the role that switch gear and governors play in power generation systems.
-Discussion also covers specialized devices such as reverse power relays, volt-amp reactive (VAR) power factor controllers, and other circuit protection controls.
+Lecture discussions and laboratory applications will focus on generator operation, paralleling and the role that switch gear and governors play in power generation systems.
+In class discussion of reading assignments, assist students in understanding specialized devices such as reverse power relays, volt-amp reactive (VAR) power factor controllers, and other circuit protection controls.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122.
+Spring Only.

 Industrial Electrical Systems